 Night flying moths use the light of the moon to help them navigate.
 Because the moon is so far away, the moth perceives that the light rays are coming from the same general direction.
 The moth is able to fly in a straight line by keeping these rays at a constant angle to its body.
 Outdoor artificial lights disorient moths because they never expected to get to the moon!
 With an outdoor light, the light rays radiate in all directions.
 The moth desperately tries to keep these rays to one side of its body, changing flight direction in all topsy-turvy ways to compensate – even bumping into the light bulb in all the craziness.

 Moth numbers have been in long-term decline due in large part to habitat loss and climate change but also because of artificial night lighting.
 As one might expect, moths are significantly distracted from pollinating and mating because of their attraction to the residential and street lights.
 In a recent study, only half the amount of moths were found at ground level in lit sites compared to unlit sites.
 Because the moths are attracted upwards away from the fields, there were significantly fewer moths carrying pollen at lit sites.
-While all lights attract moths, moths are attracted to ultraviolet and white light more than yellow light.
+While all lights attract moths, moths are attracted to ultraviolet and white light more than red and yellow light.